mvtab/aurx/README.md

 operation  | description
 :--------- | :----------
-install    | designated option for comfortably managing custom sources. remove     | Remove packages from system and the package list. update     | designated option for installing online packages using `/tmp` as workdir. search     | query the AUR with specific criterias and keywords via RPC. completion | generate completion for the specified shell.
+install    | install any package from AUR or the working directory. remove     | Remove packages from system and the package list. update     | force install any package from AUR and delete source after. search     | query the AUR database via the HTTP RPC API. completion | generate completion for the specified shell. list       | search for all locally installed AUR packages.

 ## Configuration